puckvg/learning/hw4.md

 # profiling

-Setup a profiling cmd
+Setup a profiling cmd.
+Personally I use a format of

-  pyprofile script.py --args
+  pyprofile python script.py --args

+so I can change the python src

 google hints